mj-crabtree/unix-admin/logbooks/lab05.md

 /usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin
 ```

-Any directoris containing system binaries are omitted from the student user's path given that programmes in these binaries run themselves as root.
+Any directories containing system binaries are omitted from the student user's path given that programmes in these binaries run themselves as root.

 9. *What is the output if you try to run `ipmine`?*